nullromo/kylekovacs/blog/ttl-control/README.md

 }
 ```

-From S0, a falling edge means we need to reset the 1ms timer to 0 counts (so
+From S0, a falling edge means we need to reset the <b>T<sub>strobe</sub></b>
-that the next time it fires will be 1ms from now) and capture the state of the
+timer to 0 counts (so that the next time it fires will be 1ms from now) and
-data pins.
+capture the state of the data pins.
+In any other state, we don't care about a
+`strobe` falling edge.

 #### Timer Interrupt